Bitcoin futures are the most popular derivatives product to get exposure to Bitcoin’s wild volatility.

 BitMEX takes the security of its users and their funds seriously, which is why the exchange hasn’t been compromised since its launch.
 The exchange only processes withdrawals once per day which allows the team to better monitor suspicious activity, while cold storage and a variety of customer-side security options like 2FA and IP whitelisting make it unlikely traders will lose money as a result of a breach.

-Deribit is a derivatives trading platform that offers a huge variety of options contracts, in addition to futures for both Bitcoin and Ethereum.
+Deribit (full review) is a derivatives trading platform that offers a huge variety of options contracts, in addition to futures for both Bitcoin and Ethereum.
 The platform is one of the few exchanges to offer leverage for options products, but does require KYC for higher volume users.

 - Large range of BTC/ETH options